 The Corporation is exposed to limited foreign exchange risk on revenues and expenses due to the low volume of transactions made in currencies other than the Canadian dollar.
 The most frequently used foreign currency is the U.S. dollar, which is primarily used to make capital expenditures and collect income from certain clients.
-In light of the low volume of foreign currency transactions, the Corporation does not feel it necessary to engage in hedging.
+In light of the insubstantial volume of foreign currency transactions, the Corporation has determined foreign exchange hedging to be unwarranted.
 Accordingly, the Corporation has limited sensitivity to changes in foreign exchange rates.